Back to Alabama

 What This Bill Does

-• Releases pregnant women on bail if the court determines they do not pose a significant threat and testing is positive.
+• Orders courts to release women who test positive for pregnancy on bail if the court decides they do not pose a significant threat to themselves, others, property, or the community.

 Who It Names or Affects